Blue Streak (Conneaut Lake): History

 On June 24, 2010, the American Coaster Enthusiasts donated a plaque that declared Blue Streak a Coaster Classic and a Coaster Landmark.

 On January 4, 2022, during demolition of the ride, Blue Streak caught on fire.

 Ride experience

-Upon leaving the station, the train immediately entered a tunnel in the shape of an “S" and began a 78-foot-high climb up the lift hill.
-The train plummeted down the first drop, reaching up to a top speed of 50 mph, and went into a straightaway section of track.
+Upon leaving the station, the train immediately entered a tunnel in the shape of an “S" and began a 78 foot (24 m) climb up the lift hill.
+The train plummeted down the first drop, reaching up to a top speed of 50 mph (80 km/h), and went into a straightaway section of track.
 The straightaway was followed by two medium size hills, then a turnaround section that featured a slight dip as it turned the train back towards the station.
 The train then followed four smaller camel back hills, providing airtime, then entering the brake run and making a 180 degree turn back into the station.